- What is the RBC Race for the Kids?

 - Where is the money raised by RBC Race for the Kids going?

 The money raised will go towards the Family Navigation Project at Sunnybrook Health Sciences Centre.
 It helps young people who have mental illness or addiction find the right care at the right time.
-For more information about the project, please visit our Youth Mental Health page.
+For more information about the project, please visit The Cause page.

 - How long has the RBC Race for the Kids Toronto been raising funds for the Family Navigation Project at Sunnybrook Health Sciences Centre?